Disease resistance and defense signal transduction in plants

 1) Leucine-rich repeat (LRR) structure/function, and plant detection of bacterial flagellin.

 We are developing ways to identify and manipulate LRR active sites within plant disease resistance proteins and other LRR proteins.
 The flagellin receptor FLS2 of Arabidopsis is our primary model.
 We are working to understand how ligand specificity is determined, and how it can be altered in a targeted way by in vitro evolution.
-We are also examining the ways in which some bacterial pathogens have evolved to escape plant detection of their flagellins.
+We have provided an online resource Repeat Conservation Mapping (also known as LRR Conservation Mapping) to informatically locate functional sites within protein LRR domains.
+We are also examining the ways in which some bacterial pathogens have evolved to escape plant detection of their flagellins

 2) Study and manipulation of disease resistance in soybean.